theuerc/riddle_me_this/README.md

 **Quickstart for Teaching Team:**

-This project requires [Docker](https://www.docker.com/).
+This project requires [Docker Desktop](https://www.docker.com/).
 Everything else should be installed automatically.

 1. Clone the repo
 ```bash